kdgregory/example-lambda-java/README.md

 the Resizer Lambda, which transforms the image and updates stored metadata.

+### Request Processing

+All requests come into CloudFront, which routes them to either the appropriate S3 bucket or the load balancer.
+The default routing is for bogus requests: it forwards to the load balancer with an path that starts with `/blackhole`.

+The load balancer only accepts requests that start with the path `/api`; all others are sent a fixed 404 response.

+Depending on whether you've enabled a custom hostname, the load balancer expects HTTP on port 80 or HTTPS on port 443.
+It does not redirect 80 to 443, since all requests should be originating in CloudFront (which knows where to send the response).

 ## What's in the repository

 * `README.md`         - This file.